 New sorbent materials for solid-phase extraction (SPE), dispersive solid-phase extraction (dSPE), solid-phase microextraction

-(SPME), and other solid–liquid extraction methods continue to be developed both in academia and the commercial sector.
-Here,
+(SPME), and other solid–liquid extraction methods continue to be developed both in academia and in the commercial sector.

-we cover some areas of significant development, including molecularly imprinted polymers (MIPs), dSPE for QuEChERS, nanomaterials,
+Here, we cover some areas of significant development, including molecularly imprinted polymers (MIPs), dSPE for QuEChERS,

 Solid–liquid extraction is probably the most popular method for sample preparation in the chromatography laboratory.
 Solid–liquid